-- 1. The presence of Special Flood Areas (including floodways and Coastal High Hazard Areas) must be clearly defined and supported by the appropriate FIRM. - 2.
+- 1. The presence of Special Flood Hazard Areas (including floodways and Coastal High Hazard Areas) must be clearly defined and supported by the appropriate FIRM. - 2.
 A Site Map that clearly defines the Special Flood Hazard Area in relation to all site improvements, including buildings, paving, and site amenities, must be included in the Phase I, Appendix K. - 3.
 The Conceptual Site Development Plan must clearly show where all development and incidental development lies in relation to Special Flood Hazard Areas. - 4.
 NFIP Participating Community: All requirements of any local flood damage prevention ordinance adopted by a community in the National Flood Insurance Program (NFIP) must be met.
+It should be noted that some participating NFIP communities adopt standards that exceed the minimum standards of the NFIP, including regulating areas not currently mapped into Special Flood Hazard Areas, such as future conditions floodplain and areas defined as adjacent to the Special Flood Hazard Area.
 Evidence must be submitted.
-Participation information for all jurisdictions is publicly available through FEMA's NFIP Community Status Book. - 5.
-Not an NFIP Participating Community: If a development is in community that does not participate in the NFIP but the community has adopted local flood damage prevention ordinances, all requirements the community has adopted must be met.
-Only eligible for funding where the existing buildings, paving, or site amenities are located in a Special Flood Hazard Area (outside of a floodway or Coastal High Hazard Area) if the following is included with the Application Submission: - a.
-Evidence must be provided that the elevation of the lowest existing floor is no lower than
+Participation information for all jurisdictions is publicly available through FEMA's NFIP Community Status Book.